Kilburn Arches

 All fields marked with an asterisk (*) are required.

-• Communities need more than Coffee!
+Communities need more than Coffee!

-by CAFordwych, about 1 year ago
+by CAFordwych, over 2 years ago

 The units in front of Kilburn station used to be really useful: news, snacks, greetings cards and Oyster cards; dry cleaning; shoe repair/key cutting; and above all, the Florist - a wonderful place for both regular bunches and for special occasions; - birthdays, weddings and funerals.
 All the shops had friendly, helpful staff and the thousands of regular users of the station were able to get what they needed quickly and easily.